WordPressUtilities/wpuattachmetas/README.md

 How to add fields :
 --

 Put the code below in your theme's functions.php file.
-Add new fields to your convenance.
+Add new fields at your convenience.

 ```php
 add_filter( 'wpuattachmetas_metas', 'set_wpuattachmetas_metas', 10, 3 );